Gut Health

 What Happens in an Asthma Attack

-Dozens of triggers can set off immune system and provoke asthma attacks.
-The most common triggers include:
+Dozens of triggers can set off your immune system and provoke an asthma attack.
+The most common include:

 • Pollen